USE BUTTONS BELOW AND / OR ARROWS TO THE RIGHT TO NAVIGATE PRESENTATION

 Back notch on GeoStone block shown above in the middle allows block to be "clipped" to another structure without affecting how the next course sits.

-Back indention on GeoStone block allows block to be "clipped" CMU's adding a tail to the GeoStone block for gravity wall applications.
+Back indention on GeoStone block allows block to be "clipped" to CMU's adding a tail to the GeoStone block for gravity wall applications.
 This moves the unit's center of gravity back and increases unit weight.
 Can be used in top courses as additional resistance to overturning.

 GeoStone 4" Landscape Block - built in stairs